Skip to main content

-Whether you plan on hiring a single employee or building a brand new team, our Employer of Record in Mexico provides flexibility to grow your business on your timeline.
-We help you meet your goals and we do it up to 60% more cost-effectively than with entity establishment.
+Whether you plan on hiring a single employee or building a brand-new team, our EOR solution provides flexibility to grow your business in Mexico on your timeline.

 Benefits of hiring in Mexico

-• Mexico is a strategic international business partner with its various commerce agreements and trade bloc partnerships.
-It has 13 free trade agreements with 50 countries, including USMCA which substituted the North American Free Trade Agreement (NAFTA), supporting reciprocal trade between North American countries.
+Mexico is a strategic international business partner with various commerce agreements and trade bloc partnerships.
+It has 13 free trade agreements with 50 countries; this includes USMCA, which substituted the North American Free Trade Agreement (NAFTA), supporting reciprocal trade between North American countries.

-• The Mexican government passed a financial technology institutions law in 2018 which promotes new fintech innovation and integration within the country, prompting positive responses from international fintech companies and investors.
+The Mexican government passed a financial technology institutions law in 2018 that promotes new fintech innovation and integration within the country, prompting positive responses from international fintech companies and investors.

 Challenges of hiring in Mexico

-• Mexico’s construction permits are difficult to obtain for companies constructing new offices.
-Obtaining the necessary permits and completing required inspections are known to take a significant amount of time and this process notably gives sticker shock to businesses.
+Mexico’s construction permits are difficult to obtain for companies constructing new offices.
+Obtaining the necessary permits and completing required inspections are known to take a significant amount of time, and these processes notably give sticker shock to businesses.

-• Companies anticipate a strenuous tax process in Mexico.
-There are specific tax reporting requirements per industry and the approximately 240 hours necessary to correctly file taxes is laborious for businesses.
-However, with the help of an employer of record in Mexico, you can easily navigate this tax reporting process.
+Companies anticipate a strenuous tax process in Mexico.
+There are specific tax reporting requirements per industry, and the approximately 240 hours necessary to correctly file taxes is laborious for businesses.
+However, with the help of an EOR in Mexico, you can easily navigate this tax reporting process.

-• The Mexican economy is heavily dependent on the U.S. economy.
-Roughly 80% of Mexican exports are delivered to the U.S. alone, which creates a risk of it being highly susceptible to U.S. economic fluctuations.
+The Mexican economy is heavily dependent on the U.S. economy.
+Roughly 80% of Mexican exports are delivered to the U.S. alone, creating a risk of being highly susceptible to U.S. economic fluctuations.

-• It is commonplace in Mexican business culture to greet with a handshake, use gendered titles, and address colleagues by their first surname since many Mexicans have two.
+It is common in Mexican business culture to greet with a handshake, use gendered titles, and address colleagues by their first surname since many Mexicans have two.
 Afterward, you may be invited to address them by their first name.

-• When doing business in Mexico there is a heavy preference for meetings and communication being face-to-face as much as possible instead of over the phone or virtually.
+When doing business in Mexico, there is a strong preference for face-to-face meetings and communication as much as possible instead of over the phone or virtually.

 • Personal information of the employer and employee